And So, They Met

 The boy followed him outside wordlessly.
 He didn’t appear to be so guarded when they walked out in the open.
 In fact, he relaxed a little as he came to a halt slightly behind Soletus at the sight of the choking nest of weeds.

 “I think there are some carrots in there, we should weed them out.
-Maybe Brother Hickory will share one of Widow Saffron’s baskets she makes for him for cleaning this mess out.”
+It’ll get us something to do.”

 “I wouldn’t pull that up barehanded,” the boy warned.
-He wasn’t looking at him directly, but he was speaking to him as such, as a shy individual could.
-“It has a toxin in their pubescence that if it gets in your eyes, causes temporary blindness.
+He wasn’t looking at him directly, but he was speaking to him as much as a shy individual could.
+“It has a toxin in their pubescence that if it gets in your eyes causes temporary blindness.
 Harmless when small but once it starts flowering you need to be careful.”

 The weed was well passed flowering.
 There were withered white petals scattered beneath the plant.